connorheyz/google-drive-uploader-bot/README.md

 2. Create a new project or select existing one
 3. Enable the Google Drive API
 4. Create credentials (OAuth 2.0 Client ID) of type 'Desktop Application'
+5. Whitelist any google account you want to be able to use with this

 ### 4. Installation